pvcnt/accio/docs/user-guide/authoring/runs.md

 Please note that child runs do not have their own metadata (i.e., name, notes and tags).
 Instead they inherit metadata of their parent.
 It means that even if you update metadata of a child run, it will actually update metadata of the parent run.
+Moreover, child runs have a name that is automatically generated after the combination of parameters that produced them;
+that name cannot be modified.

 There are cases where we need to test many different parametrizations of a workflow.
 Fortunately, this is very easily doable with Accio, thanks to a flexible definition of parameters.